 Why choose Google Meet?

-- It’s free for G Suite for Education users
+- It’s free for Google Workspace for Education users

 - You can have up to 250 participants in a video call

 - You can hear and see each other

 - It’s easy to join a meeting with one link for everybody

 - Google Meet is available for Chrome as well as iOS and Android devices

 - Record your call and save it to Google Drive